asumimizoguchi/my-first-gatsby-site/src/projects/Watercress_soup.md

 Difficulty: Easy
 thumb: ../images/thumbs/watercress.png
 featuredImg: ../images/featured/watercress.png
+comment: A wonderfully simple and light soup, making the most of seasonal, local produce.Prepare the vegetables by peeling and chopping the potatoes, finely chopping the onions, leeks and garlic.
 ---

-A wonderfully simple and light soup, making the most of seasonal, local produce.Prepare the vegetables by peeling and chopping the potatoes, finely chopping the onions, leeks and garlic.

 ### Recipe instruction